 - 1/3 cup sugar

 - 3/4 cup coconut milk (*may need more or less, depending on your location.
-Dry/less humid places may require more liquid; more humid places may need just one cup.)
+Dry/less humid places may require more liquid, up to a cup; more humid places may need just the 3/4 cup.)

 1. Mix flour, baking powder and sugar.

 2. Add the coconut milk to the flour mixture.

 3. Gently mix until a dough forms.
 The dough should be smooth and soft.